Coronavirus Covid 19: New Zealand's best and worst prepared DHBs by elderly population and ICU beds

 Scenario 3: Overload of current ICU capacity and exceeding NZ's projected max of 563 beds

 A drastic restructure of the health system to cope, 53 per cent of NZ's population get infected over the course of Covid-19 spread.
-Peak day will be 22,000 Covid-19 cases in week 27 after the virus was confirmed in NZ, 860 ICU beds needed
+Peak day will be 22,000 Covid-19 cases in week 27 after the virus was confirmed in NZ, 860 ICU beds needed.

 Although this scenario would exceed New Zealand improvised maximum of 563 beds, by week 27, just after mid-year, the DHBs may have increased their capacity again.